What Is Psoriatic Arthritis?:

 What Symptoms Are Associated With Psoriatic Arthritis?:

 Symptoms associated with psoriatic arthritis vary in how they occur (i.e. symmetrical or asymmetrical) and what joints are affected.
 Any joint in the body can be affected.
 When psoriasis causes pitting and thickened or discolored fingernails, the joints nearest the fingertips are likely to become arthritic.
-Common symptoms associated with psoriatic arthritis include fatigue
+Common symptoms associated with psoriatic arthritis include fatigue, swollen fingers and toes, morning stiffness of joints, tendinitis, low back pain, conjunctivitis.

 What Are the Types of Psoriatic Arthritis?: